shurans/sscnet/README.md

         Followed by 16 float of camera pose in world coordinate.
         Followed the 3D volume encoded by run-length encoding.
         Please reference: ./matlab_code/utils/readRLEfile.m for more detail.
-0. Example code to convert NYU ground truth data:
-    ./matlab_code/perpareNYUCADdata.m
-    This function provide a example of how to convert the NYU ground truth from 3D CAD model annotation provided by:
+0. Example code to convert NYU ground truth data: matlab_code/perpareNYUCADdata.m This function provide a example of how to convert the NYU ground truth from 3D CAD model annotation provided by:
    Guo, Ruiqi, Chuhang Zou, and Derek Hoiem.
    "Predicting complete 3d models of indoor scenes."
-    You need to download the original annotation by `./downlad_UIUCCAD.sh`
+   You need to download the original annotation by runing `downlad_UIUCCAD.sh`